defx/dynamo/README.md

 ## Quick Start

-The first thing to understand is that, from a Dynamo point of view, it doesn't matter how or where you generate your HTML.
+The first thing to understand is that Dynamo doesn't care how or where you generate your HTML.
 Dynamo binds to your _existing_ HTML to enable asynchronous updates in the browser.

 Follow these 3 steps to get started: